 There is a severe shortage of age-appropriate housing for young people with high care needs, and too many young Australians are being left behind because of it.
 These young people deserve the freedom to choose where they live, who they live with and how they live their lives.
 Youngcare is tackling this national issue by acting as a conduit for industry, government and community to work together to bring much needed change to the disability housing sector.

-Hand Heart Pocket first showed its support of Youngcare back in 2016, when $150,000 was donated towards the Queensland round of the Youngcare At Home Care Grants program.
+Hand Heart Pocket first showed its support of Youngcare back in 2016, as part of the Queensland round of the Youngcare At Home Care Grants program.
 These grants provide one-off funding between $2,000 and $10,000 for equipment, home modifications and emergency respite for young people at risk of entering inappropriate housing such as aged care, ensuring they can remain in the care of their families for as long as possible.
-Thirty Queensland families directly benefited from Hand Heart Pocket’s contribution that year, with more families expected to benefit in 2017 following another donation of $150,000 towards the grants program.
+Thirty Queensland families directly benefited from Hand Heart Pocket’s contribution that year, with more families benefiting the following year when another donation towards the grants program was made.

 Queensland Brain Insitute (QBI) is one of Australia’s leading neuroscience facilities and is undertaking groundbreaking and world-class work in a number of fields, including dementia.